araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 TODO: show learning curve of Optuna

-These are the hyperparameters of SAC/TQC, optimized for speed:
+These are the hyperparameters of SAC, optimized for speed:
 ```yaml
 batch_size: 512
 ent_coef: auto_0.009471776840423638